UstadMobile/UstadMobile/test-end-to-end/test-descriptions/003_005_add_new_content_block_inside_course_test_description.md

 27. Click on the "Content" button.
 28. Click on "Import from file".
 29. Select the H5p content.
-30. Click on "Done" to save the module block.
+30. Click on "Done" to save the content block.
 31. Click on "Save" to save the course.
 32. Clear app storage.
 33. Login to the app using the teacher username and password.